Australian Open: History

+Open era

 Beginning in 1969, when the first Australian Open was held on the Milton Courts at Brisbane, the tournament was open to all players, including professionals who were not allowed to play the traditional circuit.
-Nevertheless, except for the 1969 and 1971 tournaments, many of the best players missed this championship until 1982, because of the remoteness, the inconvenient dates (around Christmas and New Year's Day) and the low prize money.
+Nevertheless, except for the 1969 and 1971 tournaments, many of the best players missed the championship until 1982, because of the remoteness, the inconvenient dates (around Christmas and New Year's Day) and the low prize money.
 In 1970, George MacCall's National Tennis League, which employed Rod Laver, Ken Rosewall, Andrés Gimeno, Pancho Gonzales, Roy Emerson and Fred Stolle, prevented its players from entering the tournament because the guarantees were insufficient.
 The tournament was won by Arthur Ashe.

 In 1983, Ivan Lendl, John McEnroe and Mats Wilander entered the tournament.
 Wilander won the singles title and both his Davis Cup singles rubbers in the Swedish loss to Australia at Kooyong shortly after.
 Following the 1983 Australian Open, the International Tennis Federation prompted the Lawn Tennis Association of Australia to change the site of the tournament, because the Kooyong stadium was then inappropriate to serve such a big event.
 In 1988 the tournament was first held at Flinders Park (later renamed Melbourne Park).
 The change of the venue also led to a change of the court surface from grass to a hard court surface known as Rebound Ace.

 Mats Wilander was the only player to win the tournament on both grass and hard courts.
 In 2008, after being used for 20 years, the Rebound Ace was replaced by a cushioned, medium-paced, acrylic surface known as Plexicushion Prestige.
 Roger Federer and Serena Williams are the only players to win the Australian Open on both Rebound Ace and Plexicushion Prestige.
 The main benefits of the new surface are better consistency and less retention of heat because of a thinner top layer.
 This change was accompanied by changes in the surfaces of all lead-up tournaments to the Australian Open.
 The change was controversial because of the new surface's similarity to DecoTurf, the surface used by the US Open.